 After graduation, she lived in New York City and Montreal before settling in Metchosin, British Columbia, with her husband, Arnie Keller, and their two daughters, Emily and Rebecca.
 They have a dog, Andrew, and a horse, Zayda.
 They live on a hilltop with an assortment of deer, rabbits, two ducks who visit their pond daily—and the occasional cougar and bear.

-Polly Horvath has written many books for children that have won awards in both the United States and Canada including a Newbery Honor, National Book Award and The Vicky Metcalf award for her body of work.
-Her books have been picks of both Rosie O'Donnell and Oprah amd have been translated into over twenty five languages.
+Polly Horvath has written many books for children that have won awards in both the United States and Canada including a Newbery Honor, National Book Award, the Toronto-Dominion Canadian Children's Award, and The Vicky Metcalf award for her body of work.
+Her books have been picks of both Rosie O'Donnell and Oprah and have been translated into over twenty five languages.

 Did we mention an occasional bear?